Locations:

 What do I do to treat implantation bleeding?

-There’s no treatment to stop or decrease implantation bleeding since it goes away on its own in a healthy pregnancy.
+There’s no treatment to stop or reduce implantation bleeding since it goes away on its own in a healthy pregnancy.
 In most cases, wearing a panty liner in your underwear is all you’ll need.
-If your bleeding is soaking through a pad, it’s probably not implantation bleeding.
+If your bleeding is soaking through a pad or contains clots, it’s probably not implantation bleeding.

 Care at Cleveland Clinic